Purdue Polytechnic Institute at New Albany 3000 Technology Avenue

 Fridays by appointment

 Richard D. Kopp is an Associate Professor in the Department of Computer Graphics Technology for Purdue Polytechnic at New Albany.
 He earned a B.A. in Fine Arts from Indiana University - Southeast and a M.F.A. from the University of Delaware.
-Prior to joining the faculty Richard worked as a publishing manager, assistant art director, and computer graphics artist.
-His current interests are in digital illustration, video production and entrepreneurship.
+Prior to joining the faculty, Richard worked as a publishing manager, assistant art director, and computer graphics artist.
+His current interests are in digital illustration and video production.
 Professor Kopp began teaching for Purdue in 1994.

 In 2015 Richard opened The STEAM Gallery at Purdue New Albany.
 Exhibits by the Computer Graphics Technology students and by both regional and international professionals are displayed each fall and spring.
-Past exhibits include prints, photographs, video, and animation. http://www.purdue-steam-center.com/steam-gallery/
+The gallery also participates in the Louisville Photography Biennial Exhibits (2019, 2017, 2015). http://www.purdue-steam-center.com/steam-gallery/

 Indiana University - Southeast, New Albany, IN - BA

 Webster, R.D., Kopp, R. D. (2017) "Case Study Of A Small Scale Polytechnic Entrepreneurship Capstone Course Sequence" American Journal of Engineering Education (AJEE).
 Vol 8, No 1 (2017)